Home Wound Care

 Use lukewarm water when bathing your child (be sure your hot water tank temperature is set below 120°F (48.89°C) so that very hot water can't be turned on accidentally).

-Be gentle when bathing burned skin.
+Be very gentle when bathing burned skin.

 Your child may say that the burn is itchy.
 This is a very common complaint.
 This may be because the oil glands in the skin were damaged by the burn and the skin is dry.
 Ask your child's healthcare provider about medicine and ointments that can help with the itching.

 If it seems that the dressing changes are extremely painful for your child, ask your child's doctor about giving your child medicine before starting the dressing change.
+Time the medicine so it's at its strongest when you change the dressing.

 The new skin over the burn area is more sensitive than the skin over the rest of the body.
 To protect your child's skin, make sure your child takes these steps: